Last edited on

 Covered IVF services listed:

-• freezing and storage of supernumerary embryos for one year, and
+• Freezing and storage of supernumerary embryos for one year

-Montreal Fertility lists out-of-pocket costs for IVF treatments (for those ineligible for provincial coverage) as $6,000.
+Montreal Fertility lists costs for one round of IVF treatments as $8,500.

 Newfoundland and Labrador